Connect with us

 Volvo Construction Equipment (CE) has developed a ground-breaking system that seeks to radically cut energy losses while improving fuel efficiency for its range of excavators.

-The electro-hydraulic system, which is on trials in the field, is part of Volvo’s e-mobility program to increase fuel efficiency and attain its goal of net-zero emissions operations.
+The electro-hydraulic system, which is on trial in the field, is part of Volvo’s e-mobility program to increase fuel efficiency and attain its goal of net-zero emissions operations.

 For the excavator’s cylinder-driven functions, ‘smart actuators’ are used to realise energy-efficient conversion from hydraulic power to variable force and speed.